lambdacc/OAuth-NFT/README.md

 - `checkAccess` : This checks for the correct auth NFT at the given wallet id.
 If the wallet holds the NFT, access can be granted.

 ### What you see in the demo
+The `run.sh` script execute the following.

-- We create 4 wallets.
+- It create 4 wallets.
 One is the auth NFT issuer, two are client wallets and the last one is the protected resource.
+- It then activates the requisite contacts in the wallets.
+The NFT issuer and 2 client wallets get instance of  `AuthNFTIssuerContract` where the fourth wallet gets an instance of `ProtectedResourceContract`.
 - First client Wallet _One_ requests for NFT.
-The issuer authorises the wallet One.
-So it mints the NFT using its own pkh and the client wallet's pkh.
+The issuer authorises  wallet One.
+So, it mints an NFT using its own pkh and the Wallet One's pkh.
 We omit the logic for who to authorise at this point.
+The client wallets pkh is derived from the wallet id that is passed in the request payload.

- The `inspect` endpoints logs the value in each wallet.
+- The `inspect` endpoints logs the value in issuer and client wallet. it should show that the NFT was delivered to the client.
-- Second wallet, Wallet _Two_ does not obtain the auth NFT.
+- Second wallet, Wallet Two does not obtain the auth NFT.
-- Now Protected Resource has to decide who to authorise, Wallet _One_ or _Two_
+- Now Protected Resource has to decide who to authorise, Wallet One or Two
 - The protected smart contract checks both wallets.
-It finds the NFT in Wallet _One_ and not in Wallet _Two_.
+It finds the NFT in Wallet One and not in Wallet Two.
 In the logs, you can see that the protected smarts logs `ACCESS GRANTED` and `ACCESS DENIED` accordingly.

 #### Future work